 What to do if you find your product sucks Having a strongly differentiated product that customers really value is a great position to be in, but so often it isn’t the case.
 What if you complete your audit and conclude you don’t have any important positive differentiators?

-As with many aspects of product management, understanding your competitors, your real customer needs, your position in the market and your company’s strategy are the fundamentals on which your price should be built.
-You should not underestimate the importance of optimising pricing and accept that the pricing cycle with regular pricing reviews and adjustments are an important part of your role.
+As with many aspects of product management, understanding your competitors, your real customer needs, your position in the market, and your company’s strategy are the fundamentals on which your price should be built.
+You should not underestimate the importance of optimizing pricing and accept that the pricing cycle with regular pricing reviews and adjustments are an important part of your role.
 Good luck!